 I have just finished a few weeks of camping around West Australia, spread over three trips.
 Travelling locally since we can’t leave our state easily.
 First there was a long weekend in the Perth Hills, mainly to test out the equipment.
 Then there was two weeks going up the Coral Coast.
 Lastly a few days down in the Karri Forest to escape the Perth heat.

 Driving along the middle of the WA coast was the highlight.
 I hadn’t been through there for over 35 years, so it was mostly new to me.
 Apart from one or two days (hot!) the weather was perfect - very lucky.
-We had a competition to for who could see the first cloud.
+We had a competition for who could see the first cloud.
 It took a couple of days for someone to win.
 The land is dry and scrubby - not far from semi-desert in many places.
 So the water is the main focus.
 The beaches are sandy white, and at many places (Oyster Stacks, Coral Bay) the reef starts just a few metres offshore.
 The snorkling is incredible.
 There are numerous boat and dive companies around too if you want to head out a little further.
-We saw lots of wildlife: kangaroos, emus, turtles, manta rays, and sharks.
+We saw lots of wildlife: kangaroos, emus, turtles, manta rays, sharks and tons of different fish.
 A good trip.
 Next time I’ll have to go even further north (we stopped at Exmouth).
 The main problem is the time required to get around.
 We drove nearly 4000km in a fortnight, including over 6 hours non-stop just to reach the starting point (Kalbarri).
 Although the roads are fairly empty, so a good speed can be maintained.

 Pemberton is quite the opposite of the Coral Coast.
 Nestled in forest and only a few hours from Perth.
 We spent our time hiking through the forest.
 The Karri trees are not as big as I remember but still very tall.
-Agin we were lucky with the weather.
+Again we were lucky with the weather.
 While Perth suffered a heatwave, it was pleasant down south.

 Some notes about camping: